 The exchange rate is the rate in which one currency of one country is valued relative to the currency of another country.
-There are two ways to express exchange rates:
+There are 2 ways to express exchange rates:

 - The number of units of foreign currency necessary to purchase one unit of domestic currency.
-For example, an exchange rate of 0.9312 means US$0.9312 would be needed to purchase one Canadian dollar.
+For example, an exchange rate of 0.9312 means US$0.9312 would be needed to purchase one CAD.

-Changes in exchange rates are relevant to farm businesses.
-The most significant foreign currency to the Canadian agriculture and food business is the US dollar.
-This is due to the high level of trade between Canada and the US.
-A large percentage of Canadian agri-food exports are sold to the US and a considerable amount of Canadian farm inputs (e.g., machinery and pesticides) are imported from the US.
-In addition, most of Canada's agri-food trade that takes place with other countries is priced in US dollars.
-Because the US dollar is the dominant world currency, Figure 1 shows the Canadian dollar exchange rate in terms of the US dollar.
+- Changes in exchange rates are relevant to farm businesses.
+The most significant foreign currency to the Canadian agriculture and food business is the USD.
+This is due to the high level of trade between Canada and the United States.
+A large percentage of Canadian agri-food exports are sold to the United States and a considerable amount of Canadian farm inputs, such as machinery and pesticides are imported from the United States.
+In addition, most of Canada's agri-food trade that takes place with other countries is priced in USD.
+The USD is the dominant world currency.

 In the short-term, the exchange rate is determined by the flow of a currency between two countries.
 Currency flow is affected by interest rates, trade balance, investors' confidence and issues or expectations in one country relative to another country.

-The Canadian trade balance affects the value of the Canadian dollar.
+The Canadian trade balance affects the value of the CAD.
 When Canada earns more from sales of exports than it pays for imports, it has a trade surplus.
-A trade surplus increases the demand for the Canadian dollar and usually results in a rising Canadian dollar.
-On the other hand, a trade deficit will lower the demand for Canadian dollars and cause a decrease of the Canadian dollar exchange rate.
+A trade surplus increases the demand for the CAD and usually results in a rising CAD.
+On the other hand, a trade deficit will lower the demand for CAD and cause a decrease of the CAD exchange rate.

 Foreign investors' confidence and expectations will also influence the exchange rate.
 If investors are confident in the political and economic stability of Canada, they are more likely to purchase Canadian assets.
-This may push up the value of the Canadian dollar.
+This may push up the value of the CAD.

 Exchange rate changes impact Canadian export prices, the price of imported inputs, and the competitiveness of the Canadian agriculture industry.
-The Canadian exchange rate versus the US dollar is arguably the most important as over 40 per cent of Alberta's total agri-food export sales were to the US in recent years.
+The Canadian exchange rate versus the USD is arguably the most important as nearly 40% of Alberta's total agri-food export sales were to the United States in recent years.

 Changes in the exchange rate affect the competitiveness of Canadian exports in the international market.
-An increase in the Canadian dollar will influence the agriculture industry by making Canadian products more expensive for importers, unless Canadian producers accept a lower price for their product.
-A decrease in the Canadian dollar will make producers more competitive and generally would increase exports.
-The exchange rate will also affect Canadian commodities that are priced in the US futures market.
+An increase in the CAD will influence the agriculture industry by making Canadian products more expensive for importers, unless Canadian producers accept a lower price for their product.
+A decrease in the CAD will make producers more competitive and generally would increase exports.
+The exchange rate will also affect Canadian commodities that are priced in the United States futures market.

-As an example, a Canadian hog producer signs a contract to sell hogs in the US in US dollars.
-The Canadian dollar increased in value from US$0.95 per C$ to US$1.05 per C$.
-If the price of lean hogs on the US contract is US$135/cwt, the price the Alberta farmer would receive at the 0.95 exchange rate would be C$142.10/cwt (which is US$135/0.95).
-At the 1.05 rate, the farmer would receive C$128.57/cwt (which is US$135/1.05).
-The price of the hogs in the US had not changed, but the revenue that the Alberta farmer received fell as the Canadian dollar rose.
+As an example, a Canadian hog producer signs a contract to sell hogs in the United States in USD.
+The CAD increased in value from US$0.95 per C$ to US$1.05 per C$.
+If the price of lean hogs on the United States contract is US$135 per hundredweight (cwt), the price the Alberta farmer would receive at the US$0.95 exchange rate would be C$142.10 per cwt (which is US$135 divided by 0.95).
+At the US$1.05 rate, the farmer would receive C$128.57 per cwt (which is US$135 divided by 1.05).
+The price of the hogs in the United States had not changed, but the revenue that the Alberta farmer received fell as the CAD rose.

-As a large amount of farm inputs (e.g., machinery and pesticides) are imported, exchange rates will affect those costs.
-An increase in the Canadian dollar will decrease the cost of imported products and a decrease in the Canadian dollar will increase the cost of imported inputs.
+As a large amount of farm inputs, such as machinery and pesticides are imported, exchange rates will affect those costs.
+An increase in the CAD will decrease the cost of imported products and a decrease in the CAD will increase the cost of imported inputs.
 However, the price change on imported inputs depends on the willingness or ability of the suppliers to pass on the exchange rate changes to producers.

 In the long-term, exchange rate changes influence the investment and production of the agriculture sector.
-The agri-food industry needs to improve productivity and efficiency in order to remain competitive in the international market if the Canadian dollar remains high.
+The agri-food industry needs to improve productivity and efficiency in order to remain competitive in the international market if the CAD remains high.

-Exchange rate risk may be managed in two ways:
+Exchange rate risk may be managed in 2 ways: